 This modification is simple to accomplish and is suitable for beginners.
 It only requires a few tools, and we are only changing the wires and components on the tone control.
 Most of your guitar wires will stay intact, and it’s not hard to put everything back if things get out of control.

 Acquiring the .0022uf capacitor is arguably the hardest part of this modification because you will most likely need to purchase the capacitor online, and it’s easy to confuse with the much more common .022uf capacitor that is standard in many modern electric guitars.
 These capacitors do not need to be very expensive, and any value between .0011uf and .0033uf will work.
 We chose .0022uf as our recommended value because it’s midway between the two, and it’s a good starting point.

 In a standard tone control, a .022uf capacitor is between a lug on the tone control and Ground.
 It works because as you turn your tone control, you expose more of your signal to the capacitor.
 The capacitor allows high frequencies to flow through it and escape to Ground.

-In Example 1, you see a standard tone control that might be found in a Gibson Les Paul, or another guitar with two humbuckers.
+In Example 1, you see a standard tone control that might be found in a Gibson Les Paul or other double humbucker guitar.